top of page

 This black variety of leafcutter is quite plentiful in mid-June in the park and Stone Barns, where it appears feeding principally on orange butterfly weed.
 Small-handed leafcutters disappear from both locations by the second week of July.
 Small-handed leafcutters are pollinators of wildflowers; of garden flowers such as roses and hydrangeas; of legumes; and of caneberries, blueberries and cranberries.

-Identification information: The small-handed leafcutter has a black head and body; black legs; black antennae; dark eyes.; and a ruff of pale hairs on its thorax.
+Identification information: The small-handed leafcutter has a black head and body; black legs; black antennae; dark eyes; and a ruff of pale hairs on its thorax.
 As noted, females have black scopal hairs under their abdomens.
 Male bees are somewhat smaller and less robust than females.
-As shown in the photo strip at right, males have flamboyant white hairs on their forelegs.
+As shown in the photo strip here, males have flamboyant white hairs on their forelegs.
+Both males and females have 4-toothed mandibles.

 These bees lack the well-defined bands of pale pair that appear on many of the leafcutter species shown on this page.
-Sparse pale hairs appear on the female bee's first and second abdominal segments, (T-1 and T-2), and the front of the third segment (T-3).
+Sparse pale hairs appear on the female bee's first and second abdominal segments, (T-1 and T-2), and the base of the third segment (T-3).
 The female bee's hind segments (T-4 - T-6) are black.
-Pale hairs also appear at least in part on the first four segments of the male bee's abdomen; the remaining segments are entirely black.
+Pale hairs also partly cover the first four segments of the male bee's abdomen (T1-T4); the remaining segments are entirely black.

 Megachile gemula females closely resemble those of two other leafcutter species of the subgenus Xanthosarus: M. melanophaea (the black-and-gray leafcutter) and M. mucida (the blueberry leafcutter).
 Expert assistance may be necessary to tell these species apart.